WZGC: AAA (2004–2012)

 The name change to "Dave FM" and format switch to adult album alternative (AAA) came at 5 pm on July 21, 2004, following a stunt featuring all-Dave Matthews Band music.
-Dave's first song was "Orange Crush" by R.E.M.
+Dave's first song was "Orange Crush" by Athens, Georgia-based group R.E.M.
 WZGC installed an HD Radio transmitter in the early 2000s.
 The HD-2 subchannel carried an Americana format branded as "Dave Roots".

 Sports talk (2012–present)

 Throughout its run as "Dave FM", the station maintained decent ratings, though it was never an overall winner.
 However, in the summer of 2011, the station saw a drop in its Arbitron ratings.
 At the same time, CBS had enjoyed success with several of its FM stations that had switched to all sports formats in Dallas, Boston, Detroit and Pittsburgh.
 Due to this, CBS announced in July 2012 that WZGC would flip to all sports in October.
 Dave's final day of programming, which started on September 29, after a three-day radiothon for Children's Healthcare of Atlanta, consisted of the on-air staff hosting final shifts (including Steve Craig, Jill, Mara Davis, Charles, Yvonne Monet, Sully, Renee and Margot), as well as a "Top 92 Songs of Dave FM" countdown.
 Around 12:20 am on September 30, Dave FM ended regular programming with "Little Lion Man" by Mumford & Sons (the #1 song in the countdown) and "Atlanta" by Butch Walker.
 The station ran on automation until the flip at 2 pm on October 24.
 The final song on "Dave" was "Thank You Friends" by Big Star.

 Even though WZGC was owned by CBS Radio, it didn't affiliate with CBS Sports Radio at launch, as the network already had an affiliate in Atlanta on WCNN.
 Because of this, WZGC had local sports hosts around the clock, all week long.
 Eventually, WCNN became an ESPN Radio affiliate, and WZGC added CBS Sports Radio programming to its overnight schedule.

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 The merger was approved on November 9, 2017, and was consummated on November 17.

 On February 23, 2022, WZGC added The Bet to its HD2 subchannel.